A Case of Smart Devices That Compromise Home Cybersecurity

 C200 1.1.18 -

-Tp-Link acknowledged the issues we responsibly reported through their Product Security Advisory (PSA).
-We actively collaborated with them, by testing the fixes and confirming the attack scenarios are no longer exploitable or do not give the attacker any advantage.
-Tp-Link confirmed that they already released the necessary fixes to address the vulnerabilities and that the changes do not affect the normal use and stability of the products.
+TP-Link acknowledged the issues we responsibly reported through their Product Security Advisory (PSA).
+We actively collaborated with them by testing the fixes and confirming that the attack scenarios are no longer exploitable or do not give the attacker any advantage.
+TP-Link confirmed that they already released the necessary fixes to address the vulnerabilities and that the changes do not affect the normal use and stability of the products.

 L530E 🐞 🐞 🐞 🐞